bmsoko/python-appium-cucumber-fw/README.md

 1. `python3 -m venv env_name`
 2. `source env_name/bin/activate`
 3. `pip3 install -r requirements.txt`
-4. Make sure you open the Android Emulator and had connected your real device
+4. Make sure you open the Android Emulator and had connected your real device or emulator turned on

 # How to run test
-- In order to execute all tests : `behave`
+- In order to execute all tests type `behave` in terminal.

 - With Allure report  `behave -f allure_behave.formatter:AllureFormatter -o "reports" features/tests/[FEATURE_TO_RUN]_test.feature`